vwolanyk/closures-assignment/README.md

 console.log(newPrice); // ReferenceError: newPrice is not defined
 ```

 This may look surprising because `newPrice` is clearly defined above our `console.log(newPrice)` line.
 However, `newPrice` is defined inside of a function, and so it shouldn't be accessible anywhere other than inside of that function.
-The function just happens to be defined *inline*, meaning that we're not taking the time to separately define and name a function.
+The function just happens to be *anonymous* and defined *inline*, meaning that a) it has no name and b) we're not taking the time to separately define a function.
 Let's do it the other way too:

 ```js
 var storePrices = [1, 4, 5, 9];